IoT Cloud Dashboards & Widgets

 Colored Light Widget

-The colored light widget is designed to set the color for a lamp, and can turn it ON and OFF as well.
+The colored light widget is designed to set the color of a lamp and turn it ON or OFF.

 Can be linked with a Colored Light variable.